LoveDuckie/portfolio-blog/blogs/series/nginx/extending-startup-processes/extending-startup-processes.md

 [The original version of this article can be found on my blog.](https://lucshelton.codes/blog)

 This blog will cover what's required for customizing the startup behaviour of the Alpine Linux Docker container image for NGINX.
-When the container starts, it will automatically run a series of scripts for processing configuration "templates" using a tool called `envsubt` and placing the resulting output under a directory named `/etc/conf.d`.
+When the container starts, it will automatically run a collection of scripts for processing configuration "templates" using a tool called `envsubt` and placing the resulting output under a directory named `/etc/conf.d`.

 ## Project Layout